 “There’s no such thing as bad weather, just bad clothes.”

-Hot weather style sounds like an oxymoron.
-That magical transition time between spring and summer flies by, and we’re stuck in the middle of a hot and humid summer with as little clothes on as we can legally get away with.
+lNow we’re stuck in the middle of a hot and humid summer – wearing as little clothes on as we can legally get away with.

 Imagine being out enjoying the warm weather, cold beer in hand, looking absolutely amazing in more than a tank top and shorts.

-- How wearing less clothes can make you feel hotter!
+- How wearing fewer clothes can actually make you feel hotter!

 - A simple trick I teach my styling clients on how to wear more color and pattern (especially if they don’t really wear color and pattern!)

-- My 13 MUST HAVE Essentials for your summer Wardrobe
+- My 14 MUST HAVE Essentials for your Summer Wardrobe

 - And a whole lot more!